schnerd/chrome-headless-screenshots/README.md

 ### Setup

-The setup below was used on a vagrant running Ubuntu 14 Trusty Tahr
+The setup below was used on a vagrant running Ubuntu 14 Trusty Tahr.
+It assumes you've already cloned the repo and run `npm install`.

 ```sh
 # Install Google Chrome